MarcoLucidi01/ytcast/readme.md

-smartphone the least as possible when I'm at home... but still I want the "Play on TV" functionality to watch videos on the big television screen without having to search them with the remote! this is why I wrote this tool. also my computing workflow is "command-line centric" and `ytcast` fits well in my toolbox.
+smartphone the least as possible when I'm at home... but still I want the "Play on TV" functionality to watch videos on the big television screen without having to search them with the remote! this is why I wrote this tool. also my computing workflow is "command-line centric" and `ytcast` fits well in my toolbox (see other tools).

 [0]: play-on-tv.png
 [1]: https://support.google.com/youtube/answer/7640706